alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 There are 5 types of certificate.

 Which one you need will depend on what you need to prove to the country you're exporting to.
 Talk to the importer who’s receiving your goods to find out.

-[Question for SME: Are there countries that don’t require a certificate, eg within the EU?]

 You can ask for [extra information](#extra-information) on the certificate if the importing country requires it.